 The CPPE Medicines reconciliation in transfer of care Optimise programme assumes you have some prior knowledge of the topic area.
-You may wish to complete the Medicines reconciliation e-learning below to revise your knowledge before you start the Optimise programme.
+You may wish to complete our Medicines reconciliation e-learning to revise your knowledge before you start the Optimise programme.

 CPPE programme developer